SpicychieF05/Ama-Arogya-ChatBot/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This is not licensed yet.
+However, using any file from this repository for any purpose is strictly prohibited. ❌❌❌

 ## 🆘 Support & Troubleshooting